AI Agent 12 min read

 How Can You Build a Robust AI Agent for Change Detection?

 Building a robust AI Agent for change detection typically involves three key phases: data source identification, extraction logic development, and change notification setup.
-This process ensures the agent can reliably fetch content from target URLs, identify specific changes using intelligent comparison methods, and alert stakeholders promptly, which can lead to a 15-20% faster response time to critical updates.
+This process gives the agent a clear path to fetch content, identify meaningful changes, and alert stakeholders promptly.

 Here’s a structured approach I’ve used to build reliable agents for Website Change Monitoring: